acquia/ember-logging-bugsnag/README.md

 The key can be found in your Bugsnag dashboard in the "Projects" section of you "Settings".

-The url is the notification URL that is reported for the API https://docs.bugsnag.com/api/error-reporting/#api-overview This defaults to https://notify.bugsnag.com/js.
+The url is the notification URL that is reported for the [API](https://docs.bugsnag.com/api/error-reporting/#api-overview).
+This defaults to https://notify.bugsnag.com/js.

 # Configuring application-specific information